aantron/ocaml.org/data/planet/psellos/ocaml-for-ios-92.md

 <p>I hope to find enough fifth dimensional time soon to update the test
 apps and the compilers for the iOS Simulator.</p>

-<p>If you find problems with the compilers, I&rsquo;d be happy to hear about
+<p>If you find problems with the compilers, I’d be happy to hear about
 them.
 Or if you have any comments or encouragement, leave them below or email me at <a href="mailto:jeffsco@psellos.com">jeffsco@psellos.com</a>.</p>